Condado (Santurce): Location

 The eastern border is marked by De Diego Avenue and its straight extension towards the Atlantic coast.
-On the south, the subbarrio is bounded by Wilson Street, Aldea Street, Expreso Baldorioty de Castro, Piccioni Street and Delcasse Street, and by the Condado Lagoon (from east to west).
+On the south, the subbarrio is bounded by Wilson Street, Aldea Street, Baldorioty de Castro Expressway, Piccioni Street and Delcasse Street, and by the Condado Lagoon (from east to west).
 At the westernmost point is the Dos Hermanos Bridge, where Ashford Avenue ends and leads into Old San Juan.
 In the north are the beaches of the Atlantic Ocean next to hotels and other attractions such as nightclubs, casinos, shops and restaurants.
 Condado is one of the island's primary tourist destinations.

-In recent years, El Condado neighborhood has become associated with wealth and status.
-Properties are scarce, hard to come by and extremely expensive.
-It is sometimes called the “Manhattan of Puerto Rico” and properties tend to hover in the millions of dollars.
-It is one of the most desirable places to live on the island and as such commands a premium.
+History

 20th century

 Condado began its process of urbanization in 1908 by two American industrialists, Hernan and Sosthenes, also known as the Behn Brothers.
 The quarter became a typical streetcar suburb to the traditional urban center of Old San Juan.
 Its growth and development was mostly shaped by a transportation influenced suburbanization developed on a grid plan.

 The neighborhood experienced an economic boom in the first decades of the 20th century when some of the wealthiest families built their homes in the area.
 The Vanderbilts built a summer home in 1919 which today has been converted into the luxurious Condado Vanderbilt Hotel.
 The Behn Brothers also built their home in Condado and to their memory, Dos Hermanos Bridge (or "Two Brothers Bridge" in English) is named in their honor as founders of Puerto Rico Telephone and the new electric tramway line that linked the county to Old San Juan.

 The 1950s-60s era saw another boom in Condado, with the rapid industrialization of Puerto Rico, this flamboyant locale was becoming a popular tourist destination.
 Large hotels like the Caribe Hilton Hotel and La Concha Resort were built as part of a government sponsorship program under the Operation Bootstrap brand.
 A convention center was built to host activities while many families began to move in during the development of high-end and high-rise apartment buildings.
 In fact, Ashford Avenue was named after another well-known Condado resident Dr. Bailey Ashford.
 It runs through the subbarrio and leads toward the Puente Dos Hermanos.